Cyprus incorporation services

 General information

-Cyprus is the third largest island in the Mediterranean after Sicily and Sardinia.
-Located in the north-eastern end of the Mediterranean Sea Cyprus is effectively a crossroads linking Europe, Asia and Africa.
-It covers an area of 9,251 sq km and lies 65 km south of Turkey, 96 km west of Syria, 385 km North of Egypt and some 980 km south-east of Athens.
-The capital is Nicosia.
-The principal topographical features of Cyprus are the two mountain ranges running along the centre and north-east of the Island, separated by a wide and fertile plain.
-Cyprus has a pleasant climate with dry, hot summers and mild winters.
+Cyprus, the third-largest island in the Mediterranean after Sicily and Sardinia, is strategically situated at the crossroads of Europe, Asia, and Africa in the northeastern Mediterranean Sea.
+Covering an area of 9,251 square kilometers, Cyprus is positioned 65 kilometers south of Turkey, 96 kilometers west of Syria, 385 kilometers north of Egypt, and approximately 980 kilometers southeast of Athens.
+Its capital is Nicosia.
+The island’s topography features two mountain ranges running through the center and northeast, separated by a wide and fertile plain, creating diverse landscapes.
+Cyprus enjoys a pleasant climate, characterized by dry, hot summers and mild winters.

 Population